 Value Engineering & Value Analysis

 With an “all hands on deck” approach, we involve other PEKO personnel who are directly involved in the program to offer their insight and additional feedback.
-This team may include assembly technicians, toolmakers, quality engineers, and other mechanical engineers who are not familiar with the program’s design or equipment.
+This team may include assembly technicians, toolmakers, quality engineers, and other mechanical engineers who are familiar with the program’s design or equipment.
 Additionally, members from the product’s company must be involved in this process to collaborate alongside PEKO and assess the feasibility of the recommendations and conceptual updates.
 Within our organization, we categorize all of these efforts under the value engineering umbrella.

 PEKO’s Value Engineering Process

 Each time we perform value engineering and value analysis at PEKO, we use 3 key principles to analyze each component’s existence, while also keeping cost, quality, and delivery top of mind.
 Each component must justify its design to ensure it accomplishes the functional requirement necessary for performance, without succumbing to tendencies of over designing.